-APO staff have updated the MTP through planning horizon 2045.
-During this process, staff have incorporated federally mandated performance measures into the MTP.
+APO staff are currently in the process of updating the MTP through 2045.
+During this process, staff have been incorporating federally mandated performance measures into the MTP.
 In addition, APO staff have been working to develop a variety of other performance measures to assist in future planning and project implementation.
 It is the goal that these performance measures incorporated into the MTP will help further align current and future TIP-programmed projects with the overall goals and objectives established in the MTP.